-Our range of training courses answers many of the UK’s digital skill shortages as identified by the Digital Skills for the UK Economy Economy Report published in 2017 and also the Employment and Social Development report by RBC Economics Research published in 2019.
+Our range of training courses answers many of the UK’s digital skill shortages as identified by the Digital Skills for the UK Economy Economy Report published in 2017, the Employment and Social Development report by RBC Economics Research published in 2019 and the World Economic Forum’s, Jobs of Tomorrow Report, published in 2020.

 How To Make An Effective Podcast